avolabs-io/nft-auction/README.md

 Sellers can:

-- Withdraw their NFT or batch of NFTs if the minimum price of the auction has not yet been met, or at anytime when put up for sale as long as the buy now price has not yet been met (in this case, the seller would not be the owner of the NFT as it would be tranferred to the highest bidder or their specified recipient).
+- Withdraw their auction if the minimum price of the auction has not yet been met, or at anytime when put up for sale as long as the buy now price has not yet been met (in this case, the seller would not be the owner of the NFT as it would be tranferred to the highest bidder or their specified recipient).
 - Update the whitelisted buyer in the case of a sale.
 - Update the minimum price of the auction.
 This can only be done if no bid has been made that already exceeds the original minimum price.
-The new minimum price is still limited to 80% of the buy now price if set. if an underbid has been made on auction, and this update would mean that the minimum price is met by that underbid, then the auction would begin.
+The new minimum price is still limited to 80% of the buy now price if set. if an underbid has been made on the auction, and this update would mean that the minimum price is met by that underbid, then the auction would begin.
 - Update the buy now price of the auction or sale.
 In the case of an auction the buy now price cannot be set to an amount which would make the minimum price greater than 80% of the buy now price.
 If a bid has been made on an auction or sale, and this update would mean that this bid now meets the buy now price, then the auction or sale would be concluded and the NFT and bid amount would be distributed accordingly.
 - Take the highest bid amount and conclude the auction or sale.